 Given a subcommunity in a text file as an input, -mo alpha outputs alpha diversity values for this subcommunity.
 The output includes both class (qDS) and species (qD) alpha-diversity values.

-The user can provide their own pre-calculated similarity matrix, formatted in a numpy (.npy) or as a .csv file.
-Alternatively, the user can specify a python function to calculate similarity matrix on the fly using Morty (see §3.3.2 for details and 3.4.2.1 for example).
-If no similarity matrix or such function is provided, Morty will assume the species are protein sequences (strings written using the standard 20-amino-acid alphabet), and will calculate similarity using a multiplicatively independent model in which each single edit-distance difference between two species carries a cost c (recall the initial motivation behind Morty was calculating similarity in immune repertoires (Arora et al., 2018).
+The user can provide their own pre-calculated similarity matrix, formatted in numpy format (.npy) or as a .csv file.
+Alternatively, the user can specify a python function to calculate similarity matrix on the fly using Morty (see §3.3.2 for details and §3.4.2.1 for example).
+If no similarity matrix or such function is provided, Morty will assume the species are protein sequences (strings written using the standard 20-amino-acid alphabet), and will calculate similarity using a multiplicatively independent model in which each single edit-distance difference between two species carries a cost c (recall the initial motivation behind Morty was calculating similarity in immune repertoires (Arora et al., 2018)).

 3.1.2.
 Usage